EmilyShepherd/kiOS/README.md

 need to exist before networking is ready - for example the ntp (time) or dhcp clients - which run as static pods.

-The model of kubernetes running host level services is already well established with cluster CNI / CSI plugins.
-Installing services like AWS VPC CNI, or Calico, etc - run as pods, but have host level ramifications.

-**So, if you know how to configure kubernetes, you know how to configure kiOS!**
+**So, if you know how to create kubernetes pods, you know how to configure kiOS!**

-## Raspberry Pi 4
+## Support

-kiOS is currently only tailored for running on the raspberry pi 4 (in 64 bit mode), however further flavours may be added at some point.

-By default, kiOS bridges the host network with all containers, giving them their own L2 access to the physical network.
-DHCP is used to obtain IP addresses for both the host and any containers.

-Chrony is deployed as an NTP client, and is setup to access the generic ntp server pool.
+kiOS has build support for EFI boots on both amd64 (x86_64) and arm64 (aarch64) systems. aarch64 support has not been tested in a while.

+A version of AWS is bundled [here](https://github.com/EmilyShepherd/kios-aws).